 - QBY extension: This file is created after importing when the accountant completes the modifications before sending it to the client.

 - QBX extension: It is also created after importing when a client is sending the file to their accountant

-- QBA extension: This work file is created on QuickBooks of the Accountant where they review the file and make the required modifications; it is created from the QBX file sent by the client.
+- QBA extension: This work file is created on QuickBooks by the Accountant where who reviews the file and makes the required modifications; it is created from the QBX file sent by the client.